 The fact that you found this page this right now means that you're here to rock at content marketing.

-A Content Marketing Editorial Calendar That Works
+Why Use A Content Marketing Editorial Calendar In The First Place?

 Traditional marketing runs screaming from the concept of connecting to an audience.
 Instead, it wants to push its message in front of every face possible, whether they would be interested or not.
 That doesn’t work anymore.

 Audiences are made of individual people who don’t want to be treated as an anonymous crowds or mere demographic statistics.
-The have names, careers, families, interests, and concerns, and those are the things they care about the most.
-They don’t care about your advertising.
+They have names, careers, families, interests, and concerns, and those are the things they care about the most.

 Recommended Reading: Find The Right Target Audience, And Make Writing Easy

 Why are you creating content?
 The answer to that question might be tough to face.
 Hopefully, you are motivated to gain customer trust.

 Keeping your best ideas and content for yourself, behind a paywall, won’t inspire customers to try you, much less trust you.

 You might not be comfortable giving away your expertise, but let’s look at in different terms to help dissuade your fears: